Henning-Aasheim/Authoritarian-Diffusion-MA-Thesis/README.md

 My data consist of several R-scripts with different applications.
 The main script is called *data.R*, and gathers and contains all the data necessary to build the *base* dataset which will be used in constructiong the regression models.
 The regression models are included in the script called *fixest.R* (name is subject to change).
 I am running my models as fixed-effects and using the R-package *fixest* (Bergé 2018) to be able to do this.
 Included is also several different scripts for making maps and figures.

 ## Data
 In the above-mentioned *data.R* file I include data from several different sources, and here I explain my variables and where I have gathered them.
+(NB!
+FBIC-datasets are not included in the data folder because of size restrictions)

 Variables included:
 | Variable name | Description | Type | Origin |